The Tropical Variety of Symmetric Rank 2 Matrices: Shellability

 However, not every $n + n$ symbic tree arises this way.
 In other words, removing $n$ and $n'$ from an $n + n$ symbic tree may not result in an $(n-1) + (n-1)$ symbic tree.
 For example, the symbic tree in Figure~\ref{fig:brittlebranchexample}(a), removing the leaves $4$ and $4'$ result in a $3 + 3$ symbic tree, but in Figure~\ref{fig:brittlebranchexample}(b) removing $4$ and $4'$ does not result in a symbic tree because Figure~\ref{fig:brittlebranchexample}(d) results in splits containing only one color on each side.

 \begin{definition} Let $T$ be an $n + n$ symbic tree.
 Assume that $n$ is a leaf of a cherry on a branch of $T$.
-If removing $n'$ results in a split where one side is uni-colored with at least two leaves, then this uni-colored part is called a \textit{brittle twig} of $T$.
-It is a caterpillar with leaves labeled $(i_1,i_2,i_3 ,\dots, i_k)$ in this order, where $k \geq 2$ and $i_1$ is adjacent to $n'$ in $T$. \end{definition}
+If removing $n'$ results in a split where one side is uni-colored with at least two leaves, then this uni-colored part is called a \textit{brittle twig} of $T$. \end{definition}

+See Figure~\ref{fig:brittlebranchexample} for examples.
 Removing $n,n'$ from an $n + n$ symbic tree results in an $(n-1)+(n-1)$ symbic tree if and only if it does not contain a brittle twig.
+A branch with a brittle twig itself forms a caterpillar subtree of $T$ with leaves labeled $(i_1,i_2,i_3 ,\dots, i_k)$ in this order, where $k \geq 2$ and $i_1$ is adjacent to $n'$ in $T$.
+We will use this sequence $(i_1,i_2,i_3 ,\dots, i_k)$ to identify the brittle branch.

 We now define a shelling order for the $n + n$ symbic trees as follows.
 Fix a topological ordering, as discussed earlier, of the edges and trunk endpoints of every $(n-1) + (n-1)$ symbic tree.
 For two symbic trees $T$ and $T'$ on $2n$ leaves, we have $T' < T$ when one of the following is true: \begin{enumerate} \item Neither $T'$ nor $T$ have brittle twigs, and after deleting $n$ and $n'$ from both $T'$ and $T$, the resulting symbic trees $S'$ and $S$ have $S' < S$ in their ordering.